HSL 3

 The HSL 3 (Hogesnelheidslijn 3, High-Speed Line 3, LGV 3, ligne à grande vitesse 3) is a Belgian high-speed rail line.
 It connects Liège to the German border near Aachen.
 The high-speed track length is 42 km.

 The line was technically completed in October 2007; however, it did not come into operation until 14 June 2009, when ICE trains began service.
 Thalys trains have been using the line since 13 December 2009.
 The interval between completion of the line and its actual use was due to difficulties in the implementation of the safety system ETCS level 2, specifically, finding trains with ERTMS fitted.

-Together with the HSL 2 and HSL 1 to the French border, the combined eastward high-speed line has greatly reduced journey times between Brussels, Paris and Germany.
+Together with the HSL 2 between Louvain and Liège and HSL 1 between Brussels and the French border, the combined eastward high-speed line has greatly reduced journey times between Brussels, Paris and Germany.
 HSL 3 has cut Liège – Cologne journey times from 1 h 23 min to 1 h 1 min.
-HSL 3 is used only by international Thalys and ICE trains, as opposed to HSL 2, which is also used for fast internal InterCity services.
+HSL 3 is used only by international high-speed trains (Thalys, now Eurostar; and ICE), as opposed to HSL 2, which is also used for fast internal InterCity services.